NovaDoesBass/ani-cli-win/README.md

 # ani-cli-win
-A tool to scrape anime from goganime using WSL and MVP tools
+A tool to scrape anime from goganime using WSL and MVP tools in Windows.
+Tested working on Win10

-# ani-cli-wsl

-This version allows you to use it in wsl, and video output shows in mpv that's installed in windows.

 ## Instalation